ARM-software/psa-api/doc/crypto/api/ops/encap.rst

     .. param:: size_t encapsulation_size
         Size of the ``encapsulation`` buffer in bytes.
         This must be at least :code:`PSA_ENCAPSULATION_OUTPUT_SIZE(alg)`.
-        A buffer of at least :code:`PSA_ENCAPSULATION_MAX_OUTPUT_SIZE`. is guaranteed not to fial due to buffer size for any supported encapsulation algorithm.
+        A buffer of at least :code:`PSA_ENCAPSULATION_MAX_OUTPUT_SIZE`. is guaranteed not to fail due to buffer size for any supported encapsulation algorithm.

     .. param:: size_t * encapsulation_length
         On success, the number of bytes that make up the hash value.
 This is always :code:`PSA_ENCAPSULATION_OUTPUT_SIZE(alg)`.